 Some observers initially suspected – and quickly concluded they were wrong – that Vice President Chester Arthur was behind the shooting.
 That’s because after the deed Guiteau shouted: “I did it and I want to be arrested!
 Arthur is President now!”

-Actually, he was wrong.
-Garfield would, in fact, survive for two months and 18 days following the shooting.
-His surgeons had initially mistaken the path of the bullet that felled the president when they attempted to locate it.
+Garfield’s surgeons had initially mistaken the path of the bullet that felled the president when they attempted to locate it.
 For the next 11 weeks they became obsessed with trying to find it, repeatedly probing into his back with unwashed hands and surgical instruments.

-In one of the odder attempts at locating the bullet, Alexander Graham Bell would be called in to assist.
+In one of the odder attempts at locating the bullet, Alexander Graham Bell would be called in from Cambridge, Mass., to assist.
 The Scotsman had gained fame five years earlier with the successful demonstration of his invention of the telephone in Massachusetts.
 He was working on his latest idea, which he thought might help.

 Bell was developing what we would today call a metal detector – one of those devices that emits a crackling whine when waved over something metal.